 Skip to content

-FreeBSD jails have allow.* parameters controlling permitted operations.
-Some applications require specific permissions:
+FreeBSD jails use allow.* parameters to control permitted operations.
+Some applications require specific permissions that aren't part of the standard Linux-centric OCI specification:

 Parameter Required By Purpose

-allow.mlock .NET apps (Radarr, Sonarr, etc.) Memory locking for GC
+allow.mlock .NET apps (Radarr, Sonarr, etc.) Memory locking for Garbage Collection

 Installation